 TRODELVY® (sacituzumab govitecan-hziy) is a Trop-2-directed antibody and topoisomerase inhibitor conjugate indicated for the treatment of adult patients with:

-• Severe or life-threatening neutropenia may occur.
+- TRODELVY can cause severe, life-threatening, or fatal neutropenia.
 Withhold TRODELVY for absolute neutrophil count below 1500/mm3 or neutropenic fever.
 Monitor blood cell counts periodically during treatment.
-Consider G-CSF for secondary prophylaxis.
+Primary prophylaxis with G-CSF is recommended for all patients at increased risk of febrile neutropenia.
 Initiate anti-infective treatment in patients with febrile neutropenia without delay.

 Diarrhea: Diarrhea occurred in 64% of all patients treated with TRODELVY.
 Grade 3-4 diarrhea occurred in 11% of patients.
 One patient had intestinal perforation following diarrhea.
 Diarrhea that led to dehydration and subsequent acute kidney injury occurred in 0.7% of all patients.
 Withhold TRODELVY for Grade 3-4 diarrhea and resume when resolved to ≤Grade 1.
 At onset, evaluate for infectious causes and if negative, promptly initiate loperamide, 4 mg initially followed by 2 mg with every episode of diarrhea for a maximum of 16 mg daily.
 Discontinue loperamide 12 hours after diarrhea resolves.
 Additional supportive measures (e.g., fluid and electrolyte substitution) may also be employed as clinically indicated.
 Patients who exhibit an excessive cholinergic response to treatment can receive appropriate premedication (e.g., atropine) for subsequent treatments.

-Hypersensitivity and Infusion-Related Reactions: Serious hypersensitivity reactions including life-threatening anaphylactic reactions have occurred with TRODELVY.
+Hypersensitivity and Infusion-Related Reactions: TRODELVY can cause serious hypersensitivity reactions including life-threatening anaphylactic reactions.
 Severe signs and symptoms included cardiac arrest, hypotension, wheezing, angioedema, swelling, pneumonitis, and skin reactions.
 Hypersensitivity reactions within 24 hours of dosing occurred in 35% of patients.
 Grade 3-4 hypersensitivity occurred in 2% of patients.
 The incidence of hypersensitivity reactions leading to permanent discontinuation of TRODELVY was 0.2%.
 The incidence of anaphylactic reactions was 0.2%.
 Pre-infusion medication is recommended.
 Have medications and emergency equipment to treat such reactions available for immediate use.
 Observe patients closely for hypersensitivity and infusion-related reactions during each infusion and for at least 30 minutes after completion of each infusion.
 Permanently discontinue TRODELVY for Grade 4 infusion-related reactions.

-Nausea and Vomiting: Nausea occurred in 64% of all patients treated with TRODELVY and Grade 3-4 nausea occurred in 3% of these patients.
+Nausea and Vomiting: TRODELVY is emetogenic and can cause severe nausea and vomiting.
+Nausea occurred in 64% of all patients treated with TRODELVY and Grade 3-4 nausea occurred in 3% of these patients.
 Vomiting occurred in 35% of patients and Grade 3-4 vomiting occurred in 2% of these patients.
 Premedicate with a two or three drug combination regimen (e.g., dexamethasone with either a 5-HT3 receptor antagonist or an NK1 receptor antagonist as well as other drugs as indicated) for prevention of chemotherapy-induced nausea and vomiting (CINV).
 Withhold TRODELVY doses for Grade 3 nausea or Grade 3-4 vomiting and resume with additional supportive measures when resolved to Grade ≤1.
 Additional antiemetics and other supportive measures may also be employed as clinically indicated.
 All patients should be given take-home medications with clear instructions for prevention and treatment of nausea and vomiting.

 Increased Risk of Adverse Reactions in Patients with Reduced UGT1A1 Activity: Patients homozygous for the uridine diphosphate-glucuronosyl transferase 1A1 (UGT1A1)*28 allele are at increased risk for neutropenia, febrile neutropenia, and anemia and may be at increased risk for other adverse reactions with TRODELVY.
 The incidence of Grade 3-4 neutropenia was 58% in patients homozygous for the UGT1A1*28, 49% in patients heterozygous for the UGT1A1*28 allele, and 43% in patients homozygous for the wild-type allele.
 The incidence of Grade 3-4 anemia was 21% in patients homozygous for the UGT1A1*28 allele, 10% in patients heterozygous for the UGT1A1*28 allele, and 9% in patients homozygous for the wild-type allele.
 Closely monitor patients with known reduced UGT1A1 activity for adverse reactions.
 Withhold or permanently discontinue TRODELVY based on clinical assessment of the onset, duration and severity of the observed adverse reactions in patients with evidence of acute early-onset or unusually severe adverse reactions, which may indicate reduced UGT1A1 function.